hanax-ai/hx-citadel-ansible/rules.md

 ### 3.2 Test Result Reporting Format

-Every completed task must be accompanied by a report in this exact format.
+Every completed task must be accompanied by a report.
+Use the appropriate format based on change complexity.

+#### 3.2.1 Full Test Report (For Non-Trivial Changes)

+For functional changes, new features, bug fixes, and any non-trivial task (see Section 4.2), use this comprehensive format:

 ```markdown
 ## Task Completion Report: <Task Name>